Ever since she appeared on our screens in the first episode of EastEnders, Sharon Watts (Letitia Dean) has captured the heart of the nation.

 While growing up in Walford, Sharon's best friend was Michelle Fowler, played by Susan Tully.

-But most recently, Sharon's formed a firm friendship with Linda Carter and the pair can often be found sharing their troubles.
+Sharon's since formed a close friendship with landlady Linda Carter (Kellie Bright) and the pair can often be found sharing their troubles.

 But one constant friend that Sharon has always had by her side since day one is Ian Beale.

-The pair dated briefly in 1986, but their teenage romance ended when Sharon fell for Simon Wicks.
+The pair dated briefly in 1986, but their teenage romance ended when Sharon fell for Simon Wicks (Nick Berry).

 Claire is Assistant Managing Editor at What To Watch and has been a journalist for over 15 years, writing about everything from soaps and TV to beauty, entertainment, and even the Royal Family.
 After starting her career at a soap magazine, she ended up staying for 13 years, and over that time she’s pulled pints in the Rovers Return, sung karaoke in the Emmerdale village hall, taken a stroll around Albert Square, and visited Summer Bay Surf Club in sunny Australia.